Working at Clearleft

 We believe that a positive, creative culture is at the heart of our success, so we have put a lot of effort into creating an ideal workspace.
 We organise regular events such as movie nights, team training days (like sketching and letterpress printing) and company days out (like photography classes and trips to the Design Museum).
-Our new studio will reflect these principles with a flexible working environment, co-working and community event space, rooftop garden (with company vegetable patch) and the obligatory climbing wall.
-More importantly, on top of a workplace pension and annual bonus, we offer each member of the team a £1,000 no questions asked training budget – so if you’ve always wanted to go to An Event Apart or SxSW, now you can.
+Our new studio reflects these principles with a flexible working environment, co-working and community event space, rooftop garden (with company vegetable patch) and the obligatory climbing wall.
+More importantly, on top of a workplace pension and annual bonus, we offer each member of the team a £1,000 “no questions asked” training budget – so if you’ve always wanted to go to An Event Apart or SxSW, now you can.

 If this role sounds like your cup of tea, why don’t you drop us a copy of your CV, along with a cover letter and some examples of your work and we’ll be in touch soon.

 Clearleft is looking for a talented interface designer to join our team of internationally-renowned experts.
 Our ideal candidate will have an obvious love of design and a real passion for visual problem solving.
 You will be someone who can draw inspiration from a wide range of sources (not just the Web) to create a variety of powerful design concepts.
 With the direction set you’ll be able to develop these concepts into stunning interfaces that are easy and engaging to use.